udoprog/OxidizeBot/README.md

 ## YouTube Player

-setmod has support for playing YouTube videos.
+Oxidize has support for playing YouTube videos.

 This is enabled through the `song/youtube/support` setting and requires you to run the YouTube Player in the web UI.